 Compliance Risk Management for Healthcare Providers

 Healthcare has a headache, and it’s called regulatory compliance.
-HIPAA and PCI -- sometimes even SOX – are reasonable regulations that protect patient privacy and financial information.
+HIPAA and PCI -- sometimes even SOX – are regulations that protect patient privacy and financial information.
 IT is primarily responsible for securing data against intrusion and loss, and for reporting breaches when security fails.
 So how can IT best manage compliance risk so this never happens?

 What’s the Risk?